ivarg/repo/README.md

-# repos
+# repo

-repos is a utility to extract and present data about TV4 repositories.
+repo is a utility to extract and present data about GitHub repositories.

 ## Actions